-Terms Definitions which as a business, provide any of the following services to third parties: acting as a formation agent of legal persons; acting as (or arranging for another person to act as) a director or secretary of a company, a partner of a partnership, or a similar position in relation to other legal persons; providing a registered office; business address or accommodation, correspondence or administrative address for a company, a partnership or any other legal person or arrangement; acting as (or arranging for another person to act as) a trustee of an express trust or performing the equivalent function for another form of legal arrangement; acting as (or arranging for another person to act as) a nominee shareholder for another person.
-Designated The term designated person or entity refers to: person or entity (i) individual, groups, undertakings and entities designated by the Committee of the Security Council established pursuant to resolution 1267 (1999) (the 1267 Committee), as being individuals associated with Al-Qaida, or entities and other groups and undertakings associated with Al-Qaida; (ii) individuals, groups, undertakings and entities designated by the Committee of the Security Council established pursuant to resolution 1988 (2011) (the 1988 Committee), as being associated with the Taliban in constituting a threat to the peace, stability and security of Afghanistan, or entities and other groups and undertakings associated with the Taliban; (iii) any natural or legal person or entity designated by jurisdictions or a supra-national jurisdiction pursuant to Security Council resolution 1373 (2001); (iv) any natural or legal person or entity designated for the application of targeted financial sanctions pursuant to Security Council resolution 1718 (2006) and its successor resolutions by the Security Council in annexes to the relevant resolutions, or by the "Security Council Committee established pursuant to resolution 1718 (2006)" (the 1718 Sanctions Committee) pursuant to Security Council resolution 1718 (2006); and
+The term designated person or entity refers to:

+- (i) individual, groups, undertakings and entities designated by the Committee of the Security Council established pursuant to resolution 1267 (1999) (the 1267 Committee), as being individuals associated with Al-Qaida, or entities and other groups and undertakings associated with Al-Qaida; - (ii) individuals, groups, undertakings and entities designated by the Committee of the Security Council established pursuant to resolution 1988 (2011) (the 1988 Committee), as being associated with the Taliban in constituting a threat to the peace, stability and security of Afghanistan, or entities and other groups and undertakings associated with the Taliban; - (iii) any natural or legal person or entity designated by jurisdictions or a supra-national jurisdiction pursuant to Security Council resolution 1373 (2001); - (iv) any individual, natural or legal person or entity designated for the application of targeted financial sanctions pursuant to Security Council

-Terms Definitions (v) any natural or legal person or entity designated for the application of targeted financial sanctions pursuant to Security Council resolution 1737 (2006) and its successor resolutions by the Security Council in annexes to the relevant resolutions, or by the "Security Council Committee established pursuant to paragraph 18 of resolution 1737 (2006)" (the 1737 Sanctions Committee) pursuant to resolution 1737 (2006) and its successor resolutions.
-Designation The term designation refers to the identification of a person or entity that is subject to targeted financial sanctions pursuant to: United Nations Security Council resolution 1267 (1999) and its successor resolutions; Security Council resolution 1373 (2001), including the determination that the relevant sanctions will be applied to the person or entity and the public communication of that determination; Security Council resolution1718 (2006) and its successor resolutions; Security Council resolution 1737 (2006) and its successor resolutions; and any future Security Council resolutions which impose targeted financial sanctions in the context of the financing of proliferation of weapons of mass destruction.
+Terms Definitions resolution 1718 (2006) and any future successor resolutions by the Security Council in annexes to the relevant resolutions, or by the Security Council Committee established pursuant to resolution 1718 (2006) (the 1718 Sanctions Committee) pursuant to Security Council resolution 1718 (2006); and (v) any natural or legal person or entity designated for the application of targeted financial sanctions pursuant to Security Council resolution 2231 (2015) and any future successor resolutions by the Security Council.
+Designation The term designation refers to the identification of a person , individual or entity that is subject to targeted financial sanctions pursuant to: United Nations Security Council resolution 1267 (1999) and its successor resolutions; Security Council resolution 1373 (2001), including the determination that the relevant sanctions will be applied to the person or entity and the public communication of that determination; Security Council resolution 1718 (2006) and any future successor resolutions; Security Council resolution 2231 (2015) and any future successor resolutions; and any future Security Council resolutions which impose targeted financial sanctions in the context of the financing of proliferation of weapons of mass destruction.
+As far as Security Council resolution 2231 (2015) and any future successor resolutions are concerned, references to "designations" apply equally to "listing".
 Domestic Wire Transfer Please refer to the IN to Recommendation 16.
 Enforceable means Please refer to the Note on the Legal Basis of requirements on Financial Institutions and DNFBPs.
 Ex Parte The term ex parte means proceeding without prior notification and participation of the affected party.
 Express trust Express trust refers to a trust clearly created by the settlor, usually in the form of a document e.g. a written deed of trust.
-They are to be contrasted with trusts which come into being through the operation of the law and which do not result from the clear intent or decision of a settlor to create a trust or similar legal
+They are to be contrasted with trusts

-&lt;sup>54 Natural or legal.
+Natural or legal.